markNZed/processism-react-three/storyboard.md

 Process management is closely related to metacognition.
 It involves the intentional facilitation of processes to ensure that they achieve their intended outcomes.
 Just as a conductor guides an orchestra to create harmonious music, process management within a system involves guiding and adjusting the various processes to maintain overall coherence and effectiveness.

-By understanding metacognition and process management, we gain insight into how complex systems can remain resilient and adaptive.
-These higher-order processes are crucial for maintaining balance, ensuring that the system not only functions but thrives amidst the constant flux and change that characterizes reality.

 # 54. Scene: Language
 ## 54.1.
 Objective
 Introduce dynamic ontology